 As a nation that claims a superior human rights record, this is simply unconscionable.
 No one should go hungry in the wealthiest nation in the world.

-Dear President Trump and Ambassador Haley,
+Dear President Trump and UN Ambassador Kelly Knight Craft,

 I am stunned to discover that the United States is currently in an extreme minority of nations which do not recognize the right to food.
 With approximately 49 million Americans living in food insecure households, one in six Americans is struggling with hunger and malnutrition while being denied this critical human right.